davidjosearaujo/dissertation/notes/5G Wireless Wireline Converged Core ArchitectureTechnical Report.md

 The **W-AGF must support network slicing** and NSSAI on behalf of individual FN-CRGs.
 The W-AGF **must allow the operator to configure the way in which the W-AGF selects slices** for the FN-CRG based on slice IDs received during FN-CRG registrations, DOCSIS flows initiated by the FN-CRG, or FN-CRG application.

 Upon FN-CRG registration, when no other information is available for network slice selection, the **W-AGF must select either the enhanced mobile broadband (eMBB) network slice specified by 3GPP for the 5GC to connect to default DOCSIS service flows or an operator-provisioned default slice in the W-AGF for the FN-CRG**. ^0fbf60

+The W-AGF must support operator configuration of slice types to FN-CRGs and DOCSIS service flow settings.

+## 7.7 Session Management
+The W-AGF must support session management procedures for each FN-CRG.

+The W-AGF must establish an IP PDU data session within the eMBB slice per operator configuration upon the CMTS completing default DOCSIS service flows for the FN-CRG.